Prithoo-Medhi/oss-db-api/readme.md

 A python module to read all json files in a given folder and split the key-value pairs into model.attribute-value pairs and then push the model objects into a relational database.
 </p>

+### Functionality:

+1. Parse through each '*.json' file and input the key-value pairs to the appropriate collumns in the appropriate tables.
+2. Retrieve the data from the database tables and reconstruct the files with the original filenames.

 ### Usage:

 ```